-After a Florida DUI conviction, you’ll be required to purchase Florida FR44 insurance if you want to reinstate your driver’s license.
-The date you will need to file an FR44 certificate depends on your probationary period.
-The length of time a driver’s license is suspended can vary, depending on the circumstances of each case.
+After a Florida DUI conviction, you’ll have to purchase Florida FR44 insurance if you want to reinstate your driver’s license.
+The date you’ll need to file your certificate depends on your probationary period.
+Driver’s license suspension lengths can vary, depending on the circumstances of each case.

-Driving under the influence of alcohol or drugs is a serious crime in the state of Florida.
-If you have been convicted of Florida DUI or have admitted to driving while intoxicated, your driver’s license will be suspended for a certain period of time.
+Driving under the influence of alcohol or drugs is a serious motor vehicle offense in Florida.
+If you have a DUI or DWI conviction, the state will suspend your driver’s license for a specific time.